-If you are feeling this movement in your lower back, you are likely moving from there.
-Remember your pelvic clock please link to pelvic clock as this is the bases of this movement.
+- If you are feeling this movement in your lower back, you are likely moving from there.
+Remember your pelvic clock please link to pelvic clock as this is the basis of this movement.
 Your spine should respond like a chain of dominos.

 - Use a mirror